skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 # Nov 1st, 2024
 ## GenStudio
 ### New Features
+- **Countdown Feature**: Added a countdown feature to enhance time management during tasks.

+### Improvements
+- **Optimized Conversation Search**: Improved the performance of conversation search requests for faster results.

+### Bug Fixes
+- **Conversation Name Update in Breadcrumb**: Fixed an issue where the conversation name in the breadcrumb did not update after renaming.
+- **Safari Browser Compatibility**: Corrected the positioning of dialog boxes on Safari for a better user experience.
+- **Chat Box Truncation Issue**: Resolved issues where text was being truncated in the conversation chat box.
+- **Conversation Deletion UI Update**: Deleting a conversation now correctly updates the user interface.
+- **Conversation List Loading on Tall Monitors**: Fixed loading issues of the conversation list on tall monitors.
+- **Duplicate Connection Notifications**: Prevented multiple connection success toast notifications for a cleaner interface.
+- **Enhanced Message Rendering**: Improved message rendering to exclude ending tags from URL-highlighted text.

+## Control Center
+### New Features
 - **Conversation Search by Collaborator Names**: Users can now search conversations using collaborators' names, making it easier to find relevant discussions.
 - **Full-Text Search Within Conversations**: Introduced full-text search within conversation messages, allowing users to search message content directly.
 - **Member List Sorting**: Added the ability to sort member lists for easier management and organization.